1) Community Leaders in Health Equity

-- Help with lost wages for people who don’t have paid time off.
+- Help with lost wages for people who didn’t have paid time off.

 2) Continuing Track

-Devised and implemented by Transformative Alliances LLC, the continuing track allows participants who have completed the CLHE program to further their leadership development and learning.
-Participants cultivate and implement a community-based equity or health equity project and grow their skills and understanding.
-Program topics include but are not limited to:
+Devised and implemented by Transformative Alliances LLC, the continuing track allowed participants who completed the CLHE program to further their leadership development and learning.
+Participants cultivated and implemented a community-based equity or health equity project and grew their skills and understanding.
+Program topics included but were not limited to:

 - Exploring different community organizing models